 Unfortunately, the law in this area is complicated and varies widely.
 Rather than provide a written "lifetime warranty" followed by a lengthy disclaimer (which is what many manufacturers do), Ruger has elected not to provide a written warranty.

 Regardless, we sincerely value our customers and work hard to treat them fairly.
-If you have a problem with your Ruger firearm, reach out to one of our excellent customer service departments and I believe you will be very pleased with the result.
+If you have a problem with your Ruger® firearm, reach out to our excellent customer service representatives and I believe you will be very pleased with the result.
 If not, let me know.

 We do not make any autoloading firearms in 17 HMR or 22 WMRF.
 There is great variability in the loading of these cartridges and, on a relative basis, brass casing that are weak for the pressures involved.
 Why?
 Because you need a case that is soft enough to ensure rimfire ignition, which is in conflict with the need for a case strong enough to handle magnum loadings.
 Since autoloading firearms generally do not have a locked bolt at ignition, there is a very slight, but real risk of a blown case.
 And no one wants that (and keep your hand out from under the magazine well on anybody's rimfire semi-auto).